woniland/ski_jump/instructions/3-Engineer.md

 We _assume_ the dataset describes a ski jump under the influence of gravity.
-If we can setup a model, which reflects this assumption, and we can fit this model, we can be confident that is was a normal ski jump after all.
+If we can setup a model, which reflects this assumption, and we can fit this model, we can be confident that it was a normal ski jump after all (and we learned that gravity acts on earth).

 **Step 1:** Determine the starting velocity and starting angle of the test dataset `data/A-test.txt`.